Prosecution of James Comey: November 17, 2025, hearing on grand jury proceedings disclosure

 [T]he record points to a disturbing pattern of profound investigative missteps, missteps that led an FBI agent and a prosecutor to potentially undermine the integrity of the grand jury proceeding.
-Therefore, in this case, "the Court has before it a rare example of a criminal defendant who can actually make a ‘particularized and factually based' showing that irregularities may have occurred in the grand jury proceedings and may justify the dismissal of one or more counts of the indictment.Judge Nachmanoff's stay left the disclosure order temporarily on hold pending objections from the government and a subsequent response from the defense.
+Therefore, in this case, "the Court has before it a rare example of a criminal defendant who can actually make a 'particularized and factually based' showing that irregularities may have occurred in the grand jury proceedings and may justify the dismissal of one or more counts of the indictment.Judge Nachmanoff's stay left the disclosure order temporarily on hold pending objections from the government and a subsequent response from the defense.

-November 19, 2025 hearing on vindictive-prosecution motion
+November 19, 2025, hearing on vindictive-prosecution motion

 On November 19, 2025, U.S. District Judge Michael S. Nachmanoff held a hearing on the defenses motion to dismiss his indictment as a vindictive prosecution driven by President Donald Trump.

-For dismissal on vindictive-prosecution grounds, the defense would have to establish that prosecutors "acted with genuine animus" against him or were "prevailed upon to bring the charges by another with animus such that the prosecutor could be considered a ‘stalking horse,'".
+For dismissal on vindictive-prosecution grounds, the defense would have to establish that prosecutors "acted with genuine animus" against him or were "prevailed upon to bring the charges by another with animus such that the prosecutor could be considered a 'stalking horse,'".
 Comey's attorneys argued that dismissal is warranted because prosecutors acted with "genuine animus", Halligan served as a "stalking horse" for Trump, and that Comey would not have been prosecuted "but for" that animus.

 Defense attorney Michael Dreeben cited Trump's years of public attacks on Comey, his post demanding that Attorney General Pam Bondi "prosecute" Comey days before the statute of limitations ran, the firing of U.S. Attorney Erik Siebert, and the removal of Maurene Comey from SDNY.

 Dreeben argued this reflected a breakdown of DOJ independence and "unprecedented" political use of criminal prosecution.
+During an exchange Judge Nachmanoff asked the defense "So your view is that Ms. Halligan is a stalking horse or a puppet, for want of a better word, doing the president's bidding?".
+Dreeben replied "Well, I don't want to use language about Ms. Halligan that suggests anything other than she did what she was told to do.
+The president of the United States has the authority to direct prosecutions.
+She worked in the White House.
+She was surely aware of the president's directive."

 Judge Nachmanoff pressed the defense on whether interim U.S. Attorney Lindsey Halligan acted as a "stalking horse" for Trump; defense attorney Dreeben responded she "did what she was told."